benbuck/finestray/README.md

   minimized.
 - **Enable log file**:
   This toggles whether Finestray saves logging information to a file or not.
-If enabled, Finestray first tries to save the log file in the same location as the Finestray application, and if that's not possible it saves to `%LOCALAPPDATA%\\Finestray\\Finestray.log`.
+If enabled, Finestray first tries to save the log file to `%LOCALAPPDATA%\\Finestray\\Finestray.log`, and if that's not possible it saves in the same location as the Finestray application.
 - **Minimize placement**:
   This controls where to place minimized windows minimized using Finestray.
 The choices are:
   - **Tray**: the window will get an icon in the tray.